-A team of mental health professionals that provides specialized services to people presenting severe and persistent mental disorders.
-Our team offers support and guidance in the person’s living environment.
+The Assertive Community Treatment Team (ACT) is a team of mental health professionals who provide specialized services to individuals with severe and persistent mental illness.
+Our team provides support and accompaniment in the person's living environment.

 - team leader and team manager

 - occupational therapist

 - Individual therapy